atyryshkina/algorithm-performance-analysis/README.md

 -->

-Whether these errors were be caused by bugs in the tool code, malfunctions in the server, mistakes in record keeping, or a combination of these, the presence of these of errors casts doubt on the validity of the rest of the dataset.
+Whether these errors are caused by bugs in the tool code, malfunctions in the server, mistakes in record keeping, or a combination of these, the presence of these of errors casts doubt on the validity of the rest of the dataset.
 If there are many jobs similarly mislabelled as "successfully completed" that are not as easily identified as input file errors, it will bias the predictions and the performance metrics, which are computed on the same, possibly contaminated, dataset.

 One method of screening the dataset is by excluding extreme values.